 In 2007 the legal, financial and administrative functions were transferred to MTLA, Inc. Mary Leo, M.A. provides a variety of supports to the therapists and trainers.
 Tom Leo, M.A., M.Ed. continues to supervise several therapists.

 Moira Baker has had 30 years of experience serving children, teens and families.
 She has therapeutic experience in a variety of areas, from the child welfare system to family courts dealing with divorce, visitation, domestic violence, and child management.
 She brings all of this knowledge and experience to her private clients helping them work through the stresses of life.
-Her other duties at MTLA are in the capacity of Clinical Director making sure all people that come to MTLA receive quality service.
+Her other duties at MTLA are in the capacity of CEO, working with the Director of Clinical Services to ensure all people that come to MTLA receive quality service.

 Jessica Kurland inherited the responsibilities as Director of Operations of MTLA in 2007.
-She is responsible for a variety of duties including including.
-She is also MTLA's Parent Training Coordinator.
-Jessica is a personable, client focused person who loves MTLA, Inc. and the staff.
-With her busy schedule somehow she finds opportunities to correlate information and to provide on going support.
-Project after project, Jessica can usually be found multitasking and on her keyboard through her office located near MTLA, Inc.'s main site.
+She is responsible for a variety of duties including overseeing the administration team.
+Jessica is a personable, client-focused person who loves MTLA, Inc. and the staff.
+With her busy schedule, she somehow finds opportunities to correlate information and to provide on going support.
+Project after project, Jessica can usually be found multitasking and on her keyboard through her office at MTLA.

 Bachelor of Arts, Certified Parent Trainer

 John Bedalow has been working in this field for over thirty years.
 He is the lead parent trainer for MTLA and is also certified in utilizing the Family Teaching Model.
 John specializes in behavioral interventions and motivational incentives to educate children to behave in effective and socially appropriate ways.
 Seeing parents develop self esteem and confidence in their ability to effectively interact with their children inspires him to continue to educate and motivate parents and families to live a satisfying family life.